js816/New_York_-_London_Weather_Predictions/Model/README_JS.md

 # Final_Project_Travel

-# Machine Learning Model
+# Machine Learning Models

 ![final_linear_model](https://user-images.githubusercontent.com/82730954/136079845-1f5e5909-5d6d-41d7-bf96-9038013dde8d.png)

 ## Model selection

-For our ML model, we revisited an earlier idea of a simple linear regression model.
-Upon reviewing some preliminary trends, we decided to select this model instead of our previously identified neural network model.
-We made this change because we felt the linear model was easier to leverage and more effectively provided the predictions we wanted for our project.
-By utilizing this model, however, we lose the ability to customize various options such as the number of hidden layers, the number of neurons in each hidden layer, and activation functions.
+For our ML models, we revisited an earlier idea of a simple linear regression model.
+Upon reviewing some preliminary trends, we decided to select this approach instead of our previously identified neural network models.
+We made this change because we felt the linear models were easier to leverage and more effectively provided the predictions we wanted for our project.
+By utilizing these models, however, we lose the ability to customize various options such as the number of hidden layers, the number of neurons in each hidden layer, and activation functions.

 ## Model development